codophobia/codophobia.github.io/_posts/2020-04-03-what-is-a-site-reliability-engineer.md

   * Figuring out how to apply existing solutions to new problems - caching
   * Review the design of new products and features along with the development team - is the product resilient to failures?
 * SREs focus on system reliability
+  * When services like facebook, google or linkedin goes down, who gets pinged first?
+The SRE oncall of the team that handles it.
   * If a service is not reliable, nobody is going to use the service.
   * A service that consistently performs as it is expected to do is considered a reliable service.
   * If some service is not reliable, it may lead to users moving to similar services provided by the competitors.